I am thinking of ordering a tablecloth with an umbrella hole. Do you have a picture of one of your tablecloths with an umbrella hole?

 If it's acrylic coated, you can machine wash and line dry.
 You don't have to launder these very often, though, because they wipe down so easily.
 It is OK to iron them on the reverse side, but in our experience, you won't have to.
 The coating makes wrinkles and creases fall out on their own.

-Teflon-coated tablecloths can be machine washed and dried, and ironed as any other untreated tablecloth.
+Teflon-coated tablecloths can be machine washed and line dried, and ironed as any other untreated tablecloth.

 What is the difference between printed, damask and jacquard tablecloths?